kunaltelangi/prodat/examples/README.md

 # Examples

-In order to run the examples, make sure that you have datmo properly installed with the latest stable or development version.
+In order to run the examples, make sure that you have prodat properly installed with the latest stable or development version.
 You can install it with the following command:

 ```
-$ pip install datmo
+$ pip install prodat
 ```

 ## Using the Examples
 ### CLI (Standalone)
-The datmo CLI can work entirely as a standalone tool.
+The prodat CLI can work entirely as a standalone tool.
 It can also be used in conjunction with our language-specific SDKs to enhance the experience of the user and enable more granular control over model management during runtime.

 See [CLI flow examples](/examples/cli) for instructions.